KalobTaulien/git-essentials/README.md

 # git-essentials

-Some new stuff in here
+Some other work in here by the stash branch